Mauritania: Human rights

 The Abdallahi government was widely perceived as corrupt and restricted access to government information.
-Sexism, racism, female genital mutilation, child labour, human trafficking, and the political marginalization of largely southern-based ethnic groups continued to be problems.
+Sexism, racism, female genital mutilation, child labor, human trafficking, and the political marginalization of largely southern-based ethnic groups continued to be problems.

 Homosexuality is illegal and is a capital offence in Mauritania.

 Following the 2008 coup, the military government of Mauritania faced severe international sanctions and internal unrest.
 Amnesty International accused it of practicing coordinated torture against criminal and political detainees.
 Amnesty has accused the Mauritanian legal system, both before and after the 2008 coup, of functioning with complete disregard for legal procedure, fair trial, or humane imprisonment.
 The organization has said that the Mauritanian government has practiced institutionalized and continuous use of torture throughout its post-independence history, under all its leaders.

 Amnesty International in 2008 alleged that torture was common in Mauritania, stating that its usage is "deeply anchored in the culture of the security forces", which use it "as a system of investigation and repression".
 Forms of torture employed include cigarette burns, electric shocks and sexual violence, stated Amnesty International.
 In 2014, the United States Department of State identified torture by Mauritanian law enforcement as one of the "central human rights problems" in the country.
 Juan E. Méndez, an independent expert on human rights from the United Nations, reported in 2016 that legal protections against torture were present but not applied in Mauritania, pointing to an "almost total absence of investigations into allegations of torture".

-According to the US State Department 2010 Human Rights Report, abuses in Mauritania include:
+According to the U.S. State Department 2010 Human Rights Report, abuses in Mauritania include: